University of Santo Tomas: Libraries and archives

 In partnership with the Union Bank of the Philippines, the library launched the Lumina Pandit (spreading the light) rare books exhibit in 2011.
 The partnership included a three-phase program: the conservation, digitization, and publication of the university's archives and historical collections.
 In 2015, Unionbank gave another ₱30 million to fund the digitization of historical collections from 1492 to 1900 as part of the Lumina Pandit II.
 In 2017, the conservation efforts continued with Semper Lumina (always the light).
 The project launched a 6-volume catalogue of rare books and periodicals and the UST Digital Library.
 As of the launching, 1.5 million pages have been scanned by the library for restoration and online publication, including the first-edition of José Rizal's Noli Me Tángere.

 The university received the annual prize in the category of education and science in Casa Asia Awards 2021 in Spain.
 The library was also recognized for its efforts in preserving its heritage and digitizing its collections.

 The Archivo de la Universidad de Santo Tomas (AUST) houses old books, various incunabula, papal bulls, university records, and original documents relevant to the university foundation.
-AUST holds the biggest collection of extant ancient Baybayin scripts in the world.
-Two 17th-century deeds of sale documents in Baybayin, the oldest of their kind, were declared National Cultural Treasure by the National Archives of the Philippines.
+AUST holds the biggest collection of extant ancient baybayin scripts in the world.
+Two 17th-century deeds of sale documents in baybayin, the oldest of their kind, were declared National Cultural Treasures by the National Archives of the Philippines in 2014.

 The scholastic records of José Rizal in Ateneo Municipal de Manila and UST are also preserved in the archives.

-The archives’ collection of ancient Baybayin scripts were declared as National Cultural Treasures by the National Archives of the Philippines in 2014.
-The Dictionario Hispanico-Sinicum or Vocabulario de la Lengua Chio Chiu (A Lexicon of the Changzhou Language), an early 17th century Spanish-Chinese dictionary was discovered by Spanish and Taiwanese scholars in the archives in 2017.
-It is considered to be the world’s oldest extant and largest Spanish-Chinese dictionary.
+The early Spanish-Hokkien manuscripts, such as Dictionario Hispanico Sinicum (1626–1642) and Vocabulario de la Lengua Chiõ Chiu (1620) (A Lexicon of the Chiangchiu-descended dialect of Hokkien in Early Spanish Manila), early 17th century Spanish-Chinese dictionaries and vocabularies were discovered by Spanish and Taiwanese scholars in the archives in 2017.
+The Dictionario Hispanico Sinicum (1626–1642) is considered to be the world's oldest extant and largest Spanish-Chinese dictionary.